 - the steam reformation process is inefficient and the costs will have to be met by consumers

-- although burning hydrogen in pure oxygen would only release water, it will be burnt in the air (which is 78% nitrogen) which yields six times more NO2 than burning natural gas in the air.
+- although burning hydrogen in pure oxygen would only release water, it will be burnt in the air (which is 78% nitrogen) which yields six times more NO2 than burning fossil gas in the air.
 This is a significant health hazard.

 Carbon Capture and Storage

-The oil and gas companies argue that they could "capture" the CO2 released in the manufacture of hydrogen and pipe it back to the caverns in the North Sea which they extracted the natural gas from.
+The oil and gas companies argue that they could "capture" the CO2 released in the manufacture of hydrogen and pipe it back to the caverns in the North Sea which they extracted the fossil gas from.
 However, this process of "Carbon Capture and Storage" is theoretical.
 It has never been achieved at industrial scale and the costs are acknowledged to be large but not yet clearly quantified.

-The oil and gas companies also argue that it would be good to "re-purpose" the gas grid and for them to supply hydrogen through the gas grid so that our homes could continue to use gas boilers to heat our homes and provide hot water in the same convenient way that natural gas does now.
+The oil and gas companies also argue that it would be good to "re-purpose" the gas grid and for them to supply hydrogen through the gas grid so that our homes could continue to use gas boilers to heat our homes and provide hot water in the same convenient way that fossil gas does now.

 That sounds good, but there are many problems with this "solution":